-- Usually, when you have moved.

-- If you have Medicaid.

-- If you are eligible for "Extra Help" with paying for your Medicare prescriptions.

-- If we violate our contract with you.

-- If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.
+- Usually, when you have moved. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).

 Note: If you're in a drug management program, you may not be able to change plans.
 Chapter 5, Section 10 tells you more about drug management programs.
 The enrollment time periods vary depending on your situation.